wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - New settings to send notification email on subscription payment cancel event.
 - Now subscription agreement record's status gets updated when subscriptions gets cancelled.
+- Now subscriptions can be cancelled from the transaction details page of a subscription agreement transaction.

 = 4.5.3 =
 - The 'Reset Debug Log Files' option now utilizes AJAX for improved user experience and smoother functionality.